 Go 101 articles mainly focus on syntax and semantics in Go.
 There are some other Go related topics which are not covered in Go 101.
-The remaining of the current article will make simple introductions to those topics and provide some web links for readers to digg more into them.
+The remaining of the current article will make simple introductions to those topics and provide some web links for readers to dig more into them.

 _test.go.
 The official Go SDK also supports profiling Go programs.
 Please read the following articles for more details.

-gccgo is another Go compiler maintained by the Go design team.
+gccgo is another Go compiler maintained by the Go core team.